Kinoma/kinomajs/xs6/notes/XS6 and KinomaJS.md

 	  }
 	};

-Behaviors can then use `super` to re-call inherited functions.
+Behaviors can then use `super` to call inherited functions.

 	class URLButtonBehavior extends ButtonBehavior {
 	  onTouchEnded(content) {